ritua2/greyfish/README.md

 ### Portable, transferrable cloud storage

-Greyfish is an out-of-the-box, simple cloud storage framework.
+Greyfish is an out-of-the-box, simple, application for setting up a storage system in the cloud.
+If you are building a web-application that supports multiple users, having their own space on a shared storage, then Greyfish can be useful as a data "vault".
+It provides the functionality for helping users upload/download/persist files and directories.

 It will store files and directories without changes on the go.
 All your files will remain protected and visible only to you.
 Keep your user data safe and portable in a docker container.